 The church and the accompanying building were situated on a small hill in the western part of the town, in the area formerly known as Kniaz Grodziszcze.
-They were built of bricks, partly with a zendrówka arranged in cross patterns, and also rhombus patterns in the tower.
+They were built of bricks with the Flemish bond, partly with a zendrówka arranged in cross patterns, and also rhombus patterns in the tower.
 The foundations, pedestal and some architectural details were made of stones.
 The entire complex was defensive from the very beginning and was probably intended as part of the town’s fortification system.
+The neighboring canonry building was erected on a rectangular plan, with two floors.
+Its facades were decorated with zendrówka patterns and a frieze.

 The church had the form of a three-aisle Gothic building in the shape of a 49-meter long basilica, with a rectangular, four-bay nave and an elongated, four-bay chancel, polygonal on the eastern side.
 A sacristy with a treasury was attached to the chancel from the north, while on the west side there was a four-sided tower with a porch in the ground floor.
 The original shingled roof of the church was high, almost reaching the crown of the tower walls (traces of it are visible on its eastern wall).

 The nave and presbytery were surrounded from the outside with buttresses, which is the basis of the structural system of Gothic vaults.
 Between the buttresses there were high windows with pointed arches.
 Inside the nave, six cross pillars were given the task of supporting the inter-nave arcades on which the stellar vault in the central nave was based, and alternately cross and stellar vaults in the bays of the side aisles.
 The chancel was covered with a stellar vault, and net vaults were made in the sacristy and treasury.